 One of the many challenges refugees and their sponsoring agencies face is securing decent, safe and affordable housing near public transportation and employment.
 For some, western housing construction, layout and systems take some getting used to; that’s a cultural and social issue, and can be addressed with case management.
 Another issue involves credit and background checks required by most, if not all, landlords and property management companies.

-Refugees were in fact responsible and successful homeowners in their native country prior to forced relocation.
-They can succeed here as well if given the chance.
-Every refugee receives cash and/or housing assistance for several months after their arrival.
+Refugees were in fact responsible and successful homeowners in their native country prior to forced relocation, although as mentioned above ‘home’ may not have resembled what we picture in Idaho.
+They can succeed here as well, and contribute to our communities and economy if given the chance.
+Every refugee receives temporary cash and/or housing assistance for a few months upon arrival, and are expected to become self-reliant in a few short months.
 They also receive extensive case management and support from local resettlement agencies to secure employment and adjust to life in their new community.

 Fair housing law requires housing providers to treat every applicant equally, and that places a burden on them to document credit, rental and criminal history for each applicant without exception.
-For those who lack any history in these areas, official refugee status (Section 207 of the Immigration and Nationality Act), provides “immediate lawful status with all the rights and privileges of a U.S. citizen (except the right to vote or work for a government entity.)
+It is important to know that official refugee status (Section 207 of the Immigration and Nationality Act), provides “immediate lawful status with all the rights and privileges of a U.S. citizen (except the right to vote or work for a government entity.)

 Accepting alternate documentation.We all need to expand our concept of ‘documentation’ to remain compliant as this situation evolves.
-Refugees are brought into this country for resettlement by the U.S. State Department, and carefully screened by the Department of Homeland Security, United Nations refugee Agency.
+Refugees are brought into this country for resettlement by the U.S. State Department, and extensively vetted for two years or more by the Department of Homeland Security, United Nations Refugee Agency and other law enforcement agencies.
 Here are some examples of alternate documentation:

 To get the facts and contacts regarding renting to refugees, download:

 Agency for New Americans (208) 338-0033

 International Rescue Committee (208) 344-1792